roberttwomey/DSC180A-Quantifying-Style/05-Visualizing-Features.md

 * Look at high res image plots (Manovich) on media commons.
 * What additional measures did Manovich or Bailey (artnome) employ?
 * Look at the bokeh notebook ([bokeh.ipynb](notebooks/bokeh.ipynb))
-* Look at dimensional reduction, and visualization notebook ([dimensional_reduction.ipynb](notebooks/dimensional_reduction.ipynb))
-* Apply what you know of clustering.

 ## Assigned Readings